 But there’s no guarantee this can happen with human use.

+Some lab studies support the effects of raspberry ketones in animals.
 More rodent studies indicated animals dosed with insanely high amounts of raspberry ketones didn’t gain as much weight on a fattening diet as the ones without it.
 (13)

 But again, this may not hold true for humans.

 Besides, it would take a hundred times the recommended dosage of raspberry ketones to match what the rats ate during the study.

 Spanning 8 weeks, the study divided participants into two groups, with one taking a placebo.
 They were asked to exercise and reduce caloric intake.

 Those using the six-ingredient supplement released nearly 8% of total body fat, while the control group managed to let go of barely more than 2%.
 (14)

 It’s not possible to calculate individual effects of the six ingredients, so there’s no way to tell if the raspberry ketones had anything to do with the respectable trial results.